tomwolfe/metamorphic-core/README.md

 -   **Autonomous Generation:** Generate functional software applications directly from natural language or structured specifications.
 -   **Ethical Governance:** Integrate and enforce **configurable** ethical policies throughout the development lifecycle.
 -   **Automated Quality & Security:** Implement continuous, automated testing (unit, integration, HIL), code review (style via **Flake8**, logic, security vulnerabilities), and **formal verification**.
+-   **Self-Improving Development Process:** Continuously refine and optimize its own development processes using AI-driven planning and risk assessment.
 -   **Self-Improvement:** Enable the framework to learn from analysis results, user feedback, and performance metrics to enhance its generation, analysis, and ethical enforcement capabilities.

 *(For the full detailed vision and architecture, see [**SPECIFICATION.md**](SPECIFICATION.md))*